Carbon reduction plan

 Reduce paper consumption by 50% (based on reams A4 equivalent)

 Report international (passenger) flights.
-No target set under GGC
+No target set under GGC, but aim to reduce

 Back to top